terraform-google-modules/terraform-google-kubernetes-engine/autogen/README.md

 # Terraform Kubernetes Engine Module

-This module handles opinionated Google Cloud Platform Kubernetes Engine cluster creation and configuration with Node Pools, IP MASQ, Network Policy, etc.
+This module handles opinionated Google Cloud Platform Kubernetes Engine cluster creation and configuration with Node Pools, IP MASQ, Network Policy, etc. {% if private_cluster %}This particular submodule creates a [private cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters){% endif %}

 The resources/services/activations/deletions that this module will create/trigger are:
 - Create a GKE cluster with the provided addons
 - Create GKE Node Pool(s) with provided configuration and attach to cluster